-The most important step is how you clean your crawfish.
+The most important step is the way you clean your crawfish.
 You need to wash and rinse them thoroughly several times.
 If you have heavily dirty ones, you should clean them with a brush to take off all the seagrass and sand.
 You do not need to “purge” crayfish with salt beforehand.
-It will not help you to clean their veins; it can only kill not so strong and small individuals of crayfish.
+It will not help you to clean their veins.
+The step can only kill not-so-strong and small individuals of crayfish.

 - Now you can add seasoning.
 Here where it gets tricky, as you can customize crayfish seasoning to your taste.
-So, let us figure out what you can put in a crayfish boil.
-Following combination of spices and herbs is the most basic and classic: salt (1 tablespoon for 3 pounds of crayfish), 3-6 bay leaves, 7-10 whole black peppercorns, 1 halved garlic head, 1 quartered onion and 1 lemon quartered (before adding lemon you can squeeze out its juice into the pot).
+So, let us figure out what things to throw in crawfish boil.
+Following the combination of spices and herbs is the most basic and classic: salt (1 tablespoon for 3 pounds of crayfish), 3-6 bay leaves, 7-10 whole black peppercorns, 1 halved garlic head, 1 quartered onion, and 1 lemon quartered (before adding lemon you can squeeze out its juice into the pot).
 In addition, there is a long list of fresh or ground herbs that can improve the taste of your crayfish boil.
-Dill, oregano, fennel, thyme, basil, parsley or coriander.
-50 g of any fresh or 30 g of any grounded herb can really make a deference.
-Only by trying, you can define what seasoning to use for crayfish boil.
+Dill, oregano, fennel, thyme, basil, parsley, or coriander.
+50 g of any fresh or 30 g of any grounded herb can really make a difference.
+Only by trying you can define what seasoning to use for crayfish boil.

 - When the water with crayfish returns to boil, reduce the heat to medium and let them boil for 10 to 15 minutes (depending on the size).

-- When the time passes turn off the heat and let the crayfish soak for additional 10 to 15 minutes.
-Drain crayfish and serve with just lemon, or with dipping sauces.
+- When the time passes, turn off the heat and let the crayfish soak for an additional 10 to 15 minutes.
+Drain crayfish and serve with just lemon or with dipping sauces.

-For those who like to experiment there is such a thing as beer crayfish boil recipe.
-Process and ingredients stay almost the same, but instead of just water you use mixture of beer and water at proportion 1:1 to boil crayfish in.
+For those who like to experiment, there is such a thing as a beer crayfish boil recipe.
+Process and ingredients stay almost the same, but instead of just water, you use a mixture of beer and water at proportion 1:1 to boil crayfish in.

 Is it safe to eat dead crawfish?
 There is always a way to get food poisoning.
-However, unfortunately, there is no certain way to determine whether crayfish was dead or alive before boiling.
-A statement that if crayfish tale is straight after boiling then it was dead before cooking is a huge myth.
+Unfortunately, there is no certain way to determine whether crayfish was dead or alive before boiling.
+A statement that if a crayfish tale is straight after boiling, then it was dead before cooking is a huge myth.
 The only way to secure yourself is not to eat mushy tail meat.